 "As of 1 January 2021, there will therefore be no framework in place between the UK and the EU to develop and coordinate joint responses to foreign policy challenges, for instance, the imposition of sanctions on third-country nationals or economies," it added.

 A joint Partnership Council is set up under the deal to supervise its application.
 It has representatives from both sides, will meet at least once a year, and has the power to change parts of the deal if errors come to light.

 A separate arbitration and dispute settlement mechanism is set up, which does not rely on EU law and includes no role for the European Court of Justice.

 UK trade deals with non-EU countries

-From 2021, the UK will pursue an independent trade policy and can implement its own trade deals with other countries.
+Post-Brexit, the UK is free to pursue an independent trade policy and from 2021 can implement its own trade deals with other countries.

 The British government has been working to "roll over" dozens of EU trade deals with third countries which no longer apply to the UK.